 … what you need for yourself?

-Our participation in the digital world comes with great benefits and great costs.
-As with all things, we must practice moderation.
-Plugging in can be great, as long as we can unplug.
+Your participation in the digital world comes with great benefits and great costs.
+As with all things, you must practice moderation.
+Plugging in can be great, as long as you can unplug.
 Control is key.

 To spend too much time “plugged-in” is to invite problems into your personal life.

 If you get into the mode of constant virtual connection, your communications with others in both the virtual and the physical world may start to feel taxing.
 When you overextend yourself and deny yourself opportunities to relax, your stress affects not only your mind but your body.